Generalisations of multiple zeta values to rooted forests: Computations of CZVs

 \section{Computations of CZVs}

 The results of the previous subsection give us an algorithm to compute some CZVs.
-The steps to follow to compute $\zeta(C,\vec s)$ are first to check that $C$ is poset compatible, second to compute the associated second representing matrix of $C$ and to check that it has at most one $1$ per column.
+The steps to follow to compute $\zeta(C,\vec s)$ are first to check that $C$ is poset compatible, second to compute the second representing matrix of $C$ and to check that it has at most one $1$ per column.
 The third step is applying the branched binarisation map $\fraks^T$ to $\overline{\Psi}(C,\vec s)$.
-Then one has to flatten the obtained rooted forest with the map $fl$.
-Finally applying the MZVs map $\zeta$ give the result.
+Then one has to flatten the obtained rooted forest with the map $fl_0$.
+Finally applying the MZVs map $\zeta_\shuffle$ gives the result.
+In some case, it is simpler to directly apply the $\yew$-flattening with Theorem \ref{thm:yew_formula} to make the computation.

 We illustrate this procedure by computing some CZVs.
 Before this, let us point out that this algorithm produces the same result than the procedure of \cite[Definition 3.16]{OSY21}.
 Indeed, this procedure is what we called flattening (Definition \ref{defn:flattening}) but built from leaves rather than from the root (and excluding forests).
 Furthermore the harvestable trees of \cite{OSY21} are essentially our convergent trees in $\calf_{\{x,y\}}$.
-Then \cite[Theorem 3.17]{OSY21} is the finite version of \cite[Theorem 4.15]{Cl20}, which we use intensively for our computation. \begin{ex} The simplest no-trivial example is:
+Then \cite[Theorem 3.17]{OSY21} is the finite version of \cite[Theorem 4.15]{Cl20}, which we use intensively for our computation. \begin{ex} The simplest non-trivial example is:

 We then have the representing and second representing matrices to be respectively:

 One easily check from $A_{C_1}$ that $C$ is poset compatible and clearly $B_C$ satisfies the hypothesis of Lemma \ref{lem:carac_tree_cone}.
 We further have